Site icon The Philadelphia Citizen

 EARTH DAY OUTSIDE PHILADELPHIA

-The annual festival features activities for kids, green demos and vendors, food trucks, a beer garden, live music and more.
+The annual festival features activities for kids — including a petting zoo and pony rides — green demos and vendors (including of tree saplings), food trucks, a beer garden and more.
 Free.
 175 W. Valley Forge Road, King of Prussia.

-One day after their Earth Day Festival, Upper Merion Township holds their third annual recycling drive-thru.
-The event includes paper shredding and e-waste collection through PAR Recycle Works.
+One day after their Earth Day Festival, Upper Merion Township holds their fourth annual recycling drive-thru.
+The event includes paper shredding and e-waste collection through PAR Recycle Works (fee for some larger e-waste items).
 Free.
 In the Upper Merion Middle School Parking Lot, 450 Keebler Road, King of Prussia

 EVERY DAY IS EARTH DAY